 Her family, friends and teachers are over the moon with pride.
-At the qualifying event, only four individuals from the U.S. were selected in each division to compete in the world championship.
+At the qualifying event in 2022, only four individuals from the U.S. were selected in each division to compete in the world championship.

 Jocelyn’s parents did not learn she was deaf until she was nearly 3 years old.
 Her speech was almost unintelligible to everyone but her closest family members.
 The school district told them to get hearing aids and put her in school; she’d be fine.
 She was not fine.
 After a year, behavioral issues persisted and she still struggled with her speech.

 The Westerfelds found CID in 2014 after reading an article in the St. Louis Post-Dispatch about its centennial celebration.
 They enrolled her in the CID school, and she began to respond almost immediately.
 Within the next three years, she received two cochlear implants.
 Her speech improved dramatically and she more than caught up to grade level with her peers who could hear.